 Any transfeminine or intersex person can get funding for facial hair removal through WINZ if they meet these requirements – they don’t have to be on welfare to get the disability allowance or child disability allowance.

-They will have to take all of these things to a WINZ appointment, and be ready to patiently argue that they are in fact entitled to funding, as most WINZ staff don’t know this and will try to turn them away, very likely asking invasive questions and generally invalidating the legitimacy of the need.
-However, transfeminine and intersex people are entitled to disability allowance funding toward facial hair removal, and their gender is not up for discussion.
+At a WINZ appointment, a person needs to be ready to patiently argue that they are in fact entitled to funding, as most WINZ staff don’t know this and will often repeatedly ask for unnecessary proof or deny entitlements.
+Transfeminine and intersex people are entitled to disability allowance funding toward facial hair removal, and their gender is not up for discussion.
 It is not the place of WINZ staff to second-guess a specialist’s diagnosis or prescribed treatment.

-If you would like support with transition issues, information on accessing funding through WINZ, etc, you’re welcome to contact us or come by during drop in hours at The Gender Centre (see footer for current hours).
+If you would like support with transition issues, information on accessing funding through WINZ, etc, you’re welcome to contact us.
 We have peer support workers who can discuss these kinds of issues with you.